Ricsst/swiss-payroll-system/replit.md

 **Employee Default Values Auto-Fill**
 - Loads employee-specific defaults when employee is selected
 - Pre-fills monthly salary and hourly rate from employee profile
+- Pre-fills child allowances with amount and note from employee settings
 - BVG deduction respects employee-specific settings (CHF or %)
 - All defaults can be overridden manually during entry